vx-c/Dungeon-Crawler/README.md

 coming soon

 # Planned Updates
-- Defend action in combat
+- Defend action in combat.
-- Better game assets (right now its all placeholders)
+- Better game assets (right now its all placeholders).
-- Inventory menu with usable items and character equipment
+- Inventory menu with usable items and character equipment.